With a little care and attention you can keep all your herbs, fruit and vegetables at the peak of perfection, Martyn Cox offers some timely advice

 As the seasons start to turn and the garden harvest wanes a little, plan ahead and sow some corn salad, it’s undemanding and a great choice.

 Some plants offer additional benefits when grown in close proximity with others.
-Jean Vernon explores
+Jean Vernon explores.

 Summer advice to get the best from your home-grown fruit, vegetables and herbs